2011 Australian Open: Tournament

 The 2011 Australian Open was the 99th edition of the Australian Open, held at Melbourne Park, in Melbourne, Victoria.
 The tournament was an event run by the International Tennis Federation (ITF) and Tennis Australia, that was part of the 2011 ATP World Tour and the 2011 WTA Tour calendars, under the Grand Slam category.
 The tournament consisted of men's and women's singles and doubles draws as well as a mixed doubles event.
-There was also singles and doubles events for boys and girls (players under 18), part of the Grade A category of tournaments of the junior tour.
+There were also singles and doubles events for boys and girls (players under 18), part of the Grade A category of tournaments of the junior tour.
 There were also events for wheelchair tennis players, they competed in two categories: Paraplegic players where men and women play in separate competitions and a category for Quadriplegics, shortened to Quads and is a mixed event.
 These competitions are part of the NEC tour, under the Grand Slam category.
 The tournament was played on Plexicushion Prestige AO hard courts, which were rated a medium-fast pace by the ITF.
 The tournament took place over twenty-five courts, including three showcourts: the Hisense Arena, the Margaret Court Arena and the Rod Laver Arena (the Hisense and Rod Laver Arenas have roofs which allow play to continue indoors should the roof be needed).